wistia/wistia-open-docs/_posts/video-seo.md

 The next step is on Google's end.
 Google will review the sitemap entries, and check the content they point to (i.e. where you said the video was).
 It can take up to a week to complete this step.

-## Embed Your Videos Using the SEO Embed Type
+## Embed Video Using the SEO Embed Type

 After your robots.txt file is verified, you will 'unlock' the *SEO* embed code type, which you'll need to use to make sure videos are picked up in search results.